-If a monthly spousal benefit doesn't apply, your beneficiary will receive the balance of your contributory account.
+If you have ever been in the Contributory System and a monthly spousal benefit doesn't apply, your beneficiary will receive the balance of your contributory account.

 For more information on death benefits, visit www.urs.org.

 Steps to Retirement - Pension